-- Optional Essays: "Why Duquesne Law" Statement (optional); "Diversity" Statement (optional); "Overcoming Obstacles" Statement (optional); "Leadership Experience" Statement (optional)
+- Optional Essays: "Why Thomas R. Kline School of Law of Duquesne University" Statement (optional); "Diversity" Statement (optional); "Overcoming Obstacles" Statement (optional); "Leadership Experience" Statement (optional)

 Character and Fitness Information

-The School of Law application requests information regarding your character and fitness.
+The Thomas R. Kline School of Law of Duquesne University application requests information regarding your character and fitness.
 Complete and accurate information is essential.
 Failure to furnish all supporting credentials or the furnishing of incorrect information may invalidate admission and registration.
-Any false or misleading statement, incomplete or inaccurate information, omission of the required information, or failure to update changes in information in this application may cause you to be denied admission; or, if admitted, to be dismissed from the School of Law, or cause your degree to be revoked, and may jeopardize licensure with Boards of Bar Examiners.
+Any false or misleading statement, incomplete or inaccurate information, omission of the required information, or failure to update changes in information in this application may cause you to be denied admission; or, if admitted, to be dismissed from the Duquesne Kline School of Law, or cause your degree to be revoked, and may jeopardize licensure with Boards of Bar Examiners.

-Graduates of Duquesne University School of Law are eligible to take bar examinations in all jurisdictions of the United States.
+Graduates of Duquesne Kline School of Law are eligible to take bar examinations in all jurisdictions of the United States.

 Qualification for Admission to the Bar:

 In addition to a bar examination, there are character, fitness, and other qualifications for admission to the bar in every U.S. jurisdiction.
 Applicants are encouraged to determine the requirements for any jurisdiction in which they intend to seek admission by contacting the jurisdiction.
 Addresses for all relevant agencies are available through the National Conference of Bar Examiners.